The Science and Benefits of Ice Baths

 Hormesis

 Cold is a stressor - by deliberately stressing the body with cold, you are forcing an adaptive response that reduces systemic inflammation while increasing state of relaxation and ability to deal with stress.
+Cold exposure also has the effect of bolstering the immune system by bolstering white blood cell count.

 Metabolic Health & Fat Loss